Converting WordPress to HTTPS

 Last month, Google emailed a warning to website owners that, starting in October 2017, Google Chrome would begin marking any page with a form as “not secure” if your site was not protected with SSL.
-I have a (very effective) Quick Connect form on the footer of every single page of my site, meaning my entire site would be marked as “not secure” — bummer.
 Despite knowing all the benefits to converting to HTTPS, I hadn’t moved my own site there as I am kept busy with client work and I’d be lying if I didn’t say I hold slight concern over how long Google rankings might fluctuate with the change.
 For every story about the people who gained traction after converting to HTTPS, you read one about how it ruined someone’s life (likely because they did something wrong in the switch, but still.)

 However, I decided I had procrastinated on biting the bullet here long enough so I got to work.
 Here is what I did: